trufflesuite/trufflesuite.com/public/tutorials/pet-shop.md

 * In Solidity the types of both the function parameters and output must be specified.
 In this case we'll be taking in a `petId` (integer) and returning an integer.

 * We are checking to make sure `petId` is in range of our `adopters` array.
 Arrays in Solidity are indexed from 0, so the ID value will need to be between 0 and 15.
-We use the `require()` statement to ensure the the ID is within range.
+We use the `require()` statement to ensure the ID is within range.

 * If the ID is in range, we then add the address that made the call to our `adopters` array. **The address of the person or smart contract who called this function is denoted by `msg.sender`**.